discord-gophers/goapi-gen/README.md

 design decisions in favor of simplicity, knowing that we can't generate strongly typed Go code for all possible OpenAPI Schemas.

+This repository is a hard fork of [deepmap/oapi-codegen](https://github.com/deepmap-oapi-codegen).
+This new version plans to diverge from the original repository with different design goals and more emphasis on `go-chi`.

 ## Overview

 We're going to use the OpenAPI example of the